rakib91221/ComfyUI-SpectralVAEDetailer/README.md

 ### `sigma`

 The noise level used for the single UNet evaluation.
-Lower values tend to be subtler; higher values can flatten contrast more aggressively.
+Lower values tend to be subtler; higher values may cause the image to look "splotchy" - especially in plain areas, such as solid color backgrounds.

 ### `detail_strength`, `hf_radius`, `protect_lows`